Classic DP: Longest Common Subsequence

 , their longest common subsequence is lcs = "ace"

-If you haven't encountered this problem before, the simplest brute-force approach would be to enumerate all subsequences of s1
+If you haven't solved this problem before, the simplest brute-force algorithm is to list all subsequences of s1

 and s2

-, then check for common subsequences, and finally find the one with the maximum length among them.
+, then check if there are any common ones, and find the longest one among them.

-The correct approach is not to consider the entire strings, but to focus on each character of s1
+The correct approach is not to consider the entire string, but to focus on each character in s1

 and s2

 .
-A pattern summarized in the previous article Subsequence Problem Template is:
+A pattern summarized in the previous article Subsequence Solution Template: